GoogleCloudPlatform/webapp2/docs/index.rst

 `webapp2`_ is a lightweight Python web framework compatible with Google App Engine's `webapp`_.

-webapp2 is a `single file`_ that follows the simplicity of webapp, but improves it in some ways: it adds better URI routing and exception handling, a full featured response object and a more flexible dispatching mechanism.
+webapp2 is a `simple`_. it follows the simplicity of webapp, but improves it in some ways: it adds better URI routing and exception handling, a full featured response object and a more flexible dispatching mechanism.